OVERVIEW: The Nando and Elsa Peretti Foundation focuses its human rights grantmaking on women, children and the right to an education.

 The Charity program awards 10 to 15 grants annually to a variety of rights issues, including combating female genital mutilation in Senegal, and the right to construct and use ecological sanitation facilities in Burundi, Ecuador, Haiti and Rwanda.

-The foundation’s education program is smaller and generally awards less than five grants a year.
+The foundation’s education program is smaller and generally awards fewer than five grants a year.
 This program takes more of an infrastructure-building approach, rather than a pure advocacy approach, and tends to support organizations that build schools or increase teaching staff capacity.

 Peretti accepts unsolicited grant applications throughout the year.
 Applicants must first register on the foundation’s website prior to proceeding with the application process.
 All grant amount requests must be made in euros.